-For the majority of users who have a single PSTN line - we will be officially rolling out our single line VoIP offering (with inclusive UK landline and mobile calls) in the first half of 2021 which will be comparable in price to the equivalent PSTN service.
+For the majority of users who have a single PSTN line we can offer our 'Centrex Single Line VoIP Service' which comes with inclusive UK landline and mobile calls and is comparable in price to existing landline services.

 All good monitored alarm suppliers will be liaising with Openreach regarding the switch off and will be migrating to alternative IP based connectivity.

 Openreach are considering providing access to some basic IP connectivity services for those requiring essential telephone connectivity without the need for internet access.